 If you consolidated your federal loans or PLUS Loans with a Direct Consolidation Loan, your loans are still eligible.

 Your accounts should also be in good standing.
-If you’re in default or have an outstanding balance on a Direct Loan or FFEL loan, you aren’t eligible.
+If you’re in default or have an outstanding balance on a Direct Loan or Federal Family Education Loan (FFEL), you aren’t eligible.

 Steps to complete the Teacher Loan Forgiveness application

 Do you meet the qualifications above?
 After working for five academic years, complete the Teacher Loan Forgiveness application.
 Prepare your student loan documents, and know how much in forgiveness awards you’re eligible for.
 Verify your school’s status and eligibility so you can check off the right boxes.

 1. Fill out the official application for Teacher Loan Forgiveness

 Print the Teacher Loan Forgiveness application, and fill out sections one through four on your own.

 - Section one: This section asks for personal information, like your Social Security number.